ovh/docs/pages/web_cloud/web_hosting/how_to_upgrade_web_hosting_offer/guide.en-asia.md

 > - [Will I lose the time remaining on my current hosting plan when I change plans?](#billing)
 >

-### Modify your web hosting plan <a name="modify"></a>
+### Modifying your web hosting plan <a name="modify"></a>

 > [!warning]
-> Subscription switching to a lower plan is not available to our customers whose services are hosted in a datacentre outside of Europe.
+> Subscription switching to a lower plan is not available to our customers whose services are hosted in a data centre outside of Europe.
 >
-> If you would like to change your subscription to a lower plan, please follow the steps in our guide on "[▲Migrating your website and emails to OVHcloud](/pages/web_cloud/web_hosting/hosting_migrating_to_ovh)".
+> If you would like to change your subscription to a lower plan, please follow the steps in our guide on "[Migrating your website and emails to OVHcloud](/pages/web_cloud/web_hosting/hosting_migrating_to_ovh)".
 >

 To modify your subscription, go to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia) in the `Web Cloud`{.action} section.
 Click `Hosting plans`{.action} and select the hosting plan concerned.